Muhamed-Elhosiny/Linux_Portfolio/5_Bash_scripting/README.md

    chmod +x user_management.sh

-The script will prompt you to enter the username and group for the new user.
+The script will prompt us to enter the username and group for the new user.
-Afterward, it will ask you to set a password for the new user you see in the screenshot:
+Afterward, it will ask us to set a password for the new user we see in the screenshot:

 ![pic_2](screenshots/Picture2.png)